HonkingGoose/git-gosling/docs/best_practices.md

 ## Write good descriptive commit messages

 A good commit message tells the story of your changes.
-Explain what you did, why you did it.
+Explain what changes you're making, and why you're making them.

 I recommend your commit messages follow a template, like this one: